paucls/java-gradle-kata-seed/README.md

 ```
 git clone https://github.com/paucls/java-gradle-kata-seed.git
 ```
-or just download it directly from https://github.com/paucls/java-gradle-kata-seed/archive/master.zip
+or just download it directly from https://github.com/paucls/java-gradle-kata-seed/archive/master.zip and unzip it.

 ## Run unit tests
 The most convenient way of running the unit tests is directly from your IDE.
 They can also be run from the console using Gradle.